MangoShip/MangoShip.github.io/index.md

 ## About Me

-My name is Mingun Cho and I will be attending University of California, Davis for my Ph.D. degree in Computer Science starting on Fall 2022, advised by Professor [John Owens](https://www.ece.ucdavis.edu/~jowens/).
+My name is Mingun Cho and I am currently attending University of California, Davis for my Ph.D. degree in Computer Science from Fall 2022, advised by Professor [John Owens](https://www.ece.ucdavis.edu/~jowens/).
 I received my BS in Computer Science: Game Design at Univeristy of California, Santa Cruz in Spring 2021.
 After graduating from UCSC, I worked with Professor [Tyler Sorensen](https://users.soe.ucsc.edu/~tsorensen/) in research of memory models, specifically in Vulkan.